michel1991/ocp-java-11/advancedDesign/md/README.md

-### Which of the following are true statements?
-(Choose all that apply.)
-*  A. Java allows operator overloading.
-*  B. Java code compiled on Windows can run on Linux.
-*  C. Java has pointers to specific locations in memory.
-*  D. Java is a procedural language.
-*  E. Java is an object-oriented language.
-*  F. Java is a functional programming language

-C++ has operator overloading and pointers.
-Java made a point of not having either.
-Java does have references to objects, but these are pointing to an object that can move around in memory.
-Option B is correct because Java is platform independent.
-Option E is correct because Java is object oriented.
-While it does support some parts of functional programming, these occur within a class.

 ##### Which of the following are true statements about a class Camel
 ##### with a single instance variable List<String> species?
 (Choose all that apply.)
 *    A. If Camel is well encapsulated, then it must have restricted extensibility.